OpsMx/standard-isd-gitops/README.md

 ## Check the installation
 14. Access ISD using the URL specified in the values.yaml in step 5 and step 6 in a browser such as Chrome.
 16. Login to the ISD instance with user/password as admin and opsmxadmin123, if using the defaults for build-in LDAP.
-17. Login to the Grafana URL with admin user/password as admin and opsmxadmin123 directly then need to provide "/grafana" at the end of URL then create non admin user (follow the Creating Non admin user mean view_access user in Grafana) steps
-18. Once we create non admin user ISD will be auto login with non admin user

-# Creating DataSource in Grafana
-1. Access Grafana using the URL specified in values.yaml
-2. Login to grafana using admin credentials (default username and password admin/opsmxadmin123 )
-3. Now, select Add new connection → select prometheus → Add new data source
-4. Provide the name and prometheus server URL(https://Prometheus) and save
-5. It will generate uid (ex: bed11ea0-a802-4b67-9646-5d6f2194495f)

-# Importing Dashboards in Grafana
-1. Go to grafana dashboard
-2. Click on Toggle Menu and select Dashboards
-3. Before importing the pipeline Insights and Stage Insights Json change the uid in all the panels which we get while creating promethus
-4. Now, click on New → Import the Pipeline Insights
-5. Provide the name and Change uid name and Import
-6. Same as Import the Stage Insights json also.

-# Creating Non admin user mean view_access user in Grafana
-1. Go to grafana dashboard
-2. Click on toggle button and select “Administration"
-3. Select Users→ New user→ give username and password as provided in values.yaml(under grafana section)
-4. Click on create user

 ## Switch from OpenLDAP to Saml
 1. Document to update from OpenLDAP to Saml can be found [here](https://docs.google.com/document/d/1y1xpMFq5fm5oqS83Bk62msM9VzdIr5kAcH_j2sNrmCw/edit#)